mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-33 -- Rep. Marc Veasey (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-33)
 ### Committees
+Marc Veasey is the #1 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Marc Veasey is the #7 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants